RicardDurall/DeepFakeDetection-1/README.md

 ```

 ## Some notes on data pre-processing
-Some users have difficulties to get the deteection working on new data sets.
+Some users have difficulties to get the detection working on new data sets.
 Here are some remarks:
-* For complex scenes, you need to run a feace detection first!
+* For complex scenes, you need to run a face detection first!
 Our approach will not work if the face/fake is not the dominant part of the input.
 Try to capture the inner parts of the faces without a lot of background...
 * Any re-sampling/re-scaling of the input images might distort the frequency spectrum: Do NOT resize the images, resize the spectra afterwards!
 Also: some prominent face detectors do resizing, don't use them if you can't turn it off.
 * Use square input images (non square image might distort the radial sampling)
 * Plot the spectra of your input data to check if they show the charaecteristic propoerties